giopolykra/giopolykra.github.io/aboutme.md

 Though not quite ready yet I want to run ultramarathons in the future.

 #### Scuba diving
 I discovered scuba diving while in Cyprus and within a year as my ambitions and love for the sport grew, I begun diving with Global Underwater Explorers.
-I plan to transition to technical diving and participate in exploration projects (caves and wrecks) and ghost-net retrieval projects with the Ghost Diving team in the future.
+I plan to get the DPV and drysuit certification this year and  slowly transition into technical diving  in the future, With the end goal to participate in exploration projects (caves and wrecks) and ghost-net retrieval projects with the Ghost Diving team.

 #### Freediving
 I am also passionate about freediving and in the process of getting my AIDA 3 certification, but due to recent setbacks due to surgeries this dicipline will have to wait a bit.